 Jim Buhrmaster was a driving force in the energy industry for more than 45 years.
-As president of J. H. Buhrmaster Company (Buhrmaster Energy), he also sat as Chairman of the Petroleum Marketers Association of America (PMAA) and the Empire State Energy Association, Inc. (ESEA); and as President of the National Oilheat Research Alliance (NORA), the Oil Heat Institute of Eastern New York (OHIENY) and the Mohawk Valley Oil Dealers Association.
+As president of J. H. Buhrmaster Company (Buhrmaster Energy), he also sat as Chairman of the Energy Marketers of America (EMA) and the Empire State Energy Association, Inc. (ESEA); and as President of the National Oilheat Research Alliance (NORA), the Oil Heat Institute of Eastern New York (OHIENY) and the Mohawk Valley Oil Dealers Association.
 In addition to tirelessly advocating for our industry, Jim was a dedicated public servant who represented his lifelong neighbors in Scotia, NY as a member of the Schenectady County Legislature since 2004.
 He ran for U.S. Congress in 2008 and was also a former chairman of the Schenectady County Republican Committee and the Scotia-Glenville Republican Party.

 More than anything, Jim was a man who valued his family, his business, and helping the next generation succeed.
 With this scholarship in his name, those values will live on.

 Kori M. Thornton of Bainbridge, NY is this year's recipient of the Alan P. Savory Memorial Scholarship Award.